yogeshjoga/yogeshjoga/README.md

 🖥️ Learn from DURGA SIR YouTube videos only, no training institutes.

-🔭 I'm currently working on Scaler DSA/System Design --> Full Stack.
+🔭 I'm currently working as a Backend engineer (Java Springboot, DS ML Python)

-🌱 Currently learning JAVA DSA and Ethical Hacking.
+🌱 Currently learning JAVA DSA DS ML and Ethical Hacking.

 👯 Looking to collaborate on Java development teams and hackers.